shayhowe/modular-html-css-workshop/README.md

 **Step 3:**

-* Reverse the position of images & content within the primary column, placing the images on the right and content on the left
+* Reverse the position of images and content within the primary column, placing the images on the right and content on the left
 * Leave any nested items within the primary column inversed, with images on the left and content on the right
-* Reverse the position of images & content within any offset items in the secondary column, placing the images on the left and content on the right
+* Reverse the position of images and content within any offset items in the secondary column, placing the images on the left and content on the right

 **Result:**